afedotov89/infra/README.md

    # Activate the virtual environment
    poetry shell
+   # After activating the environment, you can run commands directly
+   infra --help

-   # Or run commands directly
+   # Or run commands without activating the environment
    poetry run infra --help
    ```